THINGS TO DO

 Cakes & Ale

 We highly recommend Catherine and Ben of Lillie’s catering.
-A local couple who will deliver to your door locally sourced provisions and ready to cook freshly prepared meals, made with love in beautiful Danby Dale.
+A local couple who deliver locally sourced provisions and ready to cook freshly prepared meals to your door all made with love in beautiful Danby Dale.
 We have a delivery every week ourselves.
 Scrumptious!

-The best fish and chips in the world! – Well the famous Magpie restaurant of Whitby has got that official title and the nearby Star inn the Harbour offers something very special too.
+Want the best fish and chips in the world? – the famous Magpie restaurant of Whitby has got that official title!
+We absolutely adore Pizza West in Whitby it’s not any old pizza-its banging!
 Down in the bottom of Staithes The Cod and Lobster is almost in the harbour itself.
 Great fun!

-If cake is your buzz then you’re in luck because The North York Moors is known as The Capital of Cake.
-And it’s not just deliciousness that these tea rooms have to offer but some spectacular positions and views to boot.
+If cake is your buzz then you’re in luck because The North York Moors is known as The Capital of Cake, not simply delish but offering stunning views to.
 Check out Graze on the Green in Rosedale.
 Yorkshire Cycle Hub in Great Fryup Dale.
 Falling Foss Tea Garden and Danby Bakery.
 Then of course we have Yorkshire’s singularly stylish and elegant Betty’s Tea rooms…just the place to bump into an Agatha Christie character.